Top Product Liability Lawyers

-Each year, adults and children alike are injured or killed by defective products.
+Each year, numerous adults and children alike are injured or killed by defective products.
 Manufacturers and distributors have a responsibility to provide consumers with safe products through careful testing and inspection, labeling, and warnings.

 The United States Consumer Product Safety Commission details laws and regulations that manufacturers must follow in an effort to protect the public against unreasonable risks of injury associated with consumer products.
-When companies or manufacturers act in negligence or sidestep these rules and cause injury or death, they can be held responsible in court.
+When companies or manufacturers act carelessly or sidestep these rules and cause injury or death, they can be held responsible in court.

-When you or a loved one are harmed because of a defective or dangerous product, it is important that you contact a Wyoming product liability lawyer as soon as possible to assist you with your case.
+When you or a loved one are harmed because of a defective or dangerous product, it is important that you contact a product liability lawyer as soon as possible to assist you with your case.
 The Fitzgerald Law Firm is here to help you through the complexity of a product liability claim.

 What is a “Defective Product”?